djaysan/StockMix-better-APP-icons/README.md

 Changes:
 - Added icons for all emulators based on Skylance amazing work "CrossMix Refreshed v1.1.0' MADE FOR THE SMART PRO (https://drive.google.com/drive/folders/1xPfowrcMH-6-YPgDnIFWt4OyPHBSVLXY)
 - Added Noire BG from Tenlevels based on Skylance amazing work "CrossMix Refreshed v1.1.0' MADE FOR THE SMART PRO
+- Added Burst!
+BG from Skylance based on Skylance amazing work "CrossMix Refreshed v1.1.0' MADE FOR THE SMART PRO
 - This pack include new icon for the LED control app made by @ro8inmorgan (https://github.com/ro8inmorgan/LedControl)
 - It also includes new icons for the extra emulators from Reddit user @RWGlix - posted here: https://www.reddit.com/r/trimui/comments/1hqnrz2/stockmix_6_new_emulator_catagories/ (https://drive.google.com/file/d/10_MxbgHJ6Pb9TQUoUftVsPk_wt35ZNn6/view)
+- Added a new theme 'BLACK' based on the dark but more subtile and fits better with the Noire BG imo.

 Instructions:
-Simply drag & drop to replace the pngs
+Simply drag & drop to merge all the folders.

 Note:
 I couldn't change the icons for stock apps: fnkey, monnlight, mediaplayer, usb storage, sd formatter - i made the icons but i just don't know where to place them...